lynnkaram/health-informatics-projects/README.md

-# Health Informatics Projects
+# Health Informatics, Algorithms in Genomics, and Evolutionary Biology Projects

 This repository contains coursework and projects related to health informatics, biomedical data analysis, clinical data systems, and genomics.
 The projects combine healthcare-focused computational methods with practical data analysis and machine learning workflows.
+These are part of the CB&B 7400 Introduction to Health Informatics, CB&B Algorithms in Genomics and EEB 5225 Evolutionary Biology courses at Yale University.

 ## Homework 1: Healthcare Data Quality
 **Folder:** `homework-1-healthcare-data-quality`